jrenaud90/CyRK/README.md

   - `1` - "RK45" Explicit Runge-Kutta method of order 5(4).
   - `2` - "DOP853" Explicit Runge-Kutta method of order 8.
 - `capture_extra` and `interpolate_extra`: CyRK has the capability of capturing additional parameters during integration.
 Please see `Documentation\Extra Output.md` for more details.
+- `max_steps`: Maximum number of steps the solver is allowed to use.
+Defaults to system architecture's max size for ints.
+-
 ### Additional Arguments for `cyrk_ode` and `CySolver`
 - `num_extra` : The number of extra outputs the integrator should expect.
   - Please see `Documentation\Extra Output.md` for more details.